oktavilla/PortfolioDeck-Docs/custom-domain.markdown

 For .com/.net/.org and other international domains we suggest that you use [DNSimple](https://dnsimple.com/).
 For Swedish domains we suggest that you use [Loopia](http://www.loopia.com/domainnames).
 They both offer domain registration as well as DNS services.

-There are also a bunch of other DNS service providers and you may use whoever you prefer.
+If you don't like either of those there's a bunch of other DNS service providers out there and you may use whoever you prefer.

 ## DNS setup

 1. Go the DNS management page of your DNS service provider and select your domain name.
-2. Delete any existing A records for your domain's subdomain called ”*”.
+2. Delete any existing A records for your domain's subdomain called ”\*”.
-3. Create two new A-records for the ”*”-subdomain.
+3. Create two new A-records for the ”\*”-subdomain.
 One for __95.131.248.79__ and one for __95.131.248.XYZ__, the field where you enter the IP-address is probably called ”value”, ”data” or ”destination”.
 Your DNS provider might also require that your enter a value for a ”TTL” or ”Time to live” field, you can enter 3600 in this field.

 ## Let PortfolioDeck know about your domain name